 College of Science-Darren Alcock, assistant professor of mathematics and assistant head of the department of mathematics, computer science and statistics

 Alcock's proposal - "Learning Community with LAMP Participants" - will establish a learning community for McNeese LAMP (Louisiana Alliance for Minority Participation) participants which will help them successfully transition from high school to college by providing opportunities through peer mentoring and career related activities.
 These LAMP scholars - as well as faculty members from each of the respective disciplines - will act as mentors and facilitators in the development of the academic and social progress of this learning community.
-He collaborated on this project with Dr. Charles Watson, assistant professor of
+He collaborated on this project with Dr. Charles Watson, assistant professor of biological science.

 (Pictured left) Pinnacle Entertainment Executive Vice President of Regional Operations Geno M. Iafrate, left, presented McNeese President Dr. Philip C. Williams with a $30,000 donation during a ceremony held April 8 in McNeese's Stream Alumni Center.
 The donation provides each winner with a $5,000 stipend and a commemorative award statue.